 Often, I am asked what pistol(s) I would recommend an individual buy when they begin shooting or, for that matter, experienced shooters as well.
+Also, as a note before beginning, this post is also posted on our survival training school site (Civara Academy) since many are interested in Firearms, Survival, H2HC, and Strategy Training – please visit that site for additional information on related topics to this one.

 If you are just starting out, select a pistol (I will not be discussing revolvers in this article) that meets two criteria: